pwong09/SEIR-project-1/pseudocode.md

 if the index matches the empty value 0 -> set the square color to the empty square color
 //how to make the empty squares fan out??? check all the neighbors to see if value is 0?

-winning function [total square number: 64 minus 8 bombs = 56 squares.
-If a empty / numbered square is clicked, add 1 to the counter.
+winning function - total square number: 64 minus 8 bombs = 56 squares.
+If a safe square is clicked, add 1 to the counter.
-When counter is 56 OR when all 8 bombs are flagged - set win variable to true
+If counter is 56 OR all 8 bombs are flagged - set win variable to true

 //wait for the player to right-click a square
 within rightHandleClick function:
 get the index of the square
 if the square flagged has a bomb - tell the winning function?
 Or call the winning function to check if player has won
-make a flagged square unclickable
+make a flagged square unclickable for left clicks only